 Got an hour or two to take a walk on the wild side at the Greenville Zoo in Greenville, SC?
 The Greenville Zoo offers a quick and easy zoo experience.
-While the zoo isn’t large, it includes many animals kids love, and it’s an easy activity even if you only have an hour or two.
-Kidding Around Contributor India Menon and her family revisited the zoo after not having been in more than a year.
+While not large, it includes many animals kids love, and it’s an easy activity even if you only have an hour or two.
 Here’s all you need to know to plan your visit.

 Do the Zoo!
 A Wildly Good Time Awaits at the Greenville Zoo

 The Greenville Zoo, nestled on a hillside next to Cleveland Park, opened in 1960 and has surely brought smiles to generations of families.
-My family has been regularly visiting the zoo for about seven years, shortly after the birth of my eldest child.
-Even after a break during the pandemic, we’re back to visiting the zoo on a regular basis.
-Thinking about visiting the zoo?
-Here’s all you need to know before you go.
+My family has been regularly visiting for about seven years, shortly after the birth of my eldest child.
+Thinking about going?
+Here’s all you need to know before you head out.

-The preschooler playground near the Africa area of the zoo has been brightened up with some Africa-inspired murals along the fence of the area.
+The preschooler playground near the Africa area has been brightened up with some Africa-inspired murals along the fence of the area.

 Zoo residents include over 90 species of animals.
-Some of my family’s favorites are the baby giraffe named Providence who was born February 2021, the orangutans (which also includes a baby right now), and the amur leopards.
+Some of my family’s favorites are the baby giraffe that you can also spot on the Greenville Zoo giraffe cam, the orangutans (which also includes a baby right now), the playful red pandas, and the amur leopards.
 Exhibits areas include Primates, Reptiles, Farm Animals, an aviary, a lagoon, South America, Africa, and Asia.

 When To Go to the Greenville Zoo